tiptoe-trauma/tiptoe-server/heroku_notes.md

 To continue development in the Heroku style any changes to the angular app needs to be compiled and moved over to the cafe/angular directory before being pushed to heroku.
 Mathias owns the Heroku account the app is hosted from so a new developer should be able to easily link their development environment to it using the `heroku remote:add -a cafe-trauma` command.

 The app should be largely stable and should only need to have its library versions upgraded for security reasons.
+It currently has the domain http://app.cafe-trauma.com pointed to it.